 American Recovery and Reinvestment Act in header of articles

-Residential energy efficient property credit: If you’re a homeowner who invests in energy enhancements, you’ll receive an increased credit when filing your 2009-2016 returns.
+Residential energy efficient property credit: You might be a homeowner who invests in energy enhancements.
+If so, you’ll receive an increased credit when filing your 2009-2016 returns.
 You can claim a credit and get back up to 30% of your costs if you installed any of these energy enhancements:

 Solar water heaters

 Small wind turbines

 Nonbusiness energy property credit: If you made energy improvements to your home, you might be able to claim this credit for your 2009-2013 returns.
 The credit is subject to a lifetime limit of $500.